 Welcome to the Odyssey Career Resource Center!
-As a currently enrolled Odyssey Scholar, you have access to a unique set of resources that will help you explore your career interests and develop a strong foundation for your professional development.
+As an Odyssey Scholar, you have access to a unique set of resources that will help you explore your career interests and develop a strong foundation for your professional development.

 Odyssey Scholars can take advantage of many special resources, including: